Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Introduction

-Numerical simulation of stochastic differential equations is a well developed area, with classical treatments of strong approximation theory and positivity-preserving schemes appearing in \cite{kloeden1992stochastic, milstein2004stochastic}.
-Recent work has extended this theory to include tamed and truncated schemes for SDEs with super-linear coefficients and positivity constraints \cite{deng2024positivity, sabanis2013note}.
-The use of geometric integrators, including exponential maps and Lie group methods, has gained attention for systems constrained to manifolds, particularly in mechanics and molecular dynamics \cite{milstein2004stochastic, hofling2024langevin}.
-Structure-preserving stochastic integrators for manifold-valued systems have also been developed in the context of matrix Lie groups, with Runge-Kutta-Munthe-Kaas methods recently extended to SDEs in \cite{muniz2022stochastic}.
-The approach adopted here draws on these developments, combining log-transformed variables with manifold-aware angular updates to ensure structural fidelity in a proton transport setting.
+Numerical simulation of stochastic differential equations is a well developed area, with classical treatments of strong approximation theory and positivity-preserving schemes appearing in \cite{kloeden1992stochastic,milstein2004stochastic}.
+Recent work has extended this theory to include tamed and truncated schemes for SDEs with super-linear coefficients and positivity constraints \cite{deng2024positivity,sabanis2013note}.
+For manifold-valued stochastic dynamics, geometric and intrinsic approaches have received substantial attention, including Lie-group methods \cite{iserles2000lie}, projected and constrained dynamics in molecular simulation \cite{stoltz2010free}, Langevin-type sampling and estimation on manifolds \cite{bharath2025sampling}, frozen-flow and higher-order integration methods on Riemannian manifolds \cite{bronasco2025high}, and recent symplectic techniques on reductive Lie groups \cite{luesink2026symplectic}.
+Questions of long-time accuracy and invariant-measure approximation have also been studied extensively in the stochastic geometric integration literature \cite{abdulle2014high,laurent2022order}.
+Structure-preserving stochastic integrators for manifold-valued systems have moreover been developed in the context of matrix Lie groups, with Runge--Kutta--Munthe--Kaas methods and related constructions extended to SDEs in \cite{muniz2022stochastic}.
+The approach adopted here draws on these developments, combining a logarithmic transformation for the energy variable with manifold-aware angular updates to preserve positivity and the spherical constraint in a stochastic proton transport setting.